 Context Efficiency and Cost

-For cost-sensitive applications, this matters enormously.
+For cost-sensitive applications, this matters a lot.
 Consider a research platform handling thousands of queries per day.
 If every query loaded the full context for every possible capability, token consumption would be astronomical.
 With skills, a simple visualization question might load only a few hundred tokens, while a complex quantum chemistry workflow might load several thousand.
 The context scales with the task, not with the system's total capabilities.

 There's also a quality dimension.
-Large context windows can actually degrade model performance—when an agent is overwhelmed with information, it struggles to identify the most relevant instructions.
+Large context windows can actually degrade model performance.
+When an agent is overwhelmed with information, it struggles to identify the most relevant instructions.
 Skills help agents maintain precision and avoid "context confusion."

 Open Source and the Scientific Community